 Fleet Feet Albany and Malta has taken much of the guesswork out of finding effective coaches by hiring people with experience and proven track records who want you to achieve your goals.
 Here are our current coaches, who have a wealth of experience: Meet the coaches.

 The 5K beginner programs and the 5K advanced and 10K programs are filling up with runners that like the camaraderie and support of a training group, as well as the targeted coaching that our experts provide.
-Think about joining a Fleet Feet Running Club training program to help achieve your goals: Fleet Feet Training Programs
+Think about joining a Fleet Feet Distance Project training program to help achieve your goals: Fleet Feet Distance Project Programs

 Finally, be sure to find yourself a coach that can inspire and motivate.
 Successful coaches often measure their effectiveness based on victories.
 Legendary coaches go further and end up having an influence on their athletes’ lives –– they help make better people, not just better athletes.